Co-operative Party: Local structure

 The local structure of the Co-operative Party's is based on autonomous units known as Society Co-operative Parties, which operate in a similar way to Constituency Labour Parties (CLPs).
 Co-operative societies sponsor Society Co-operative Parties in their traditional areas of operation, which will often take the name of the supporting society (i.e. East of England Co-operative Party and East of England Co-operative).

-Society Co-operative Parties usually have a number of branches covering one or more local authority area, which are the main way that individual members interact with the Party to debate policy, select candidates for elections and liaise with Constituency Labour Parties.
+Society Co-operative Parties usually have a number of branches covering one or more local authority area, which are the main way that individual members interact with the party to debate policy, select candidates for elections and liaise with Constituency Labour Parties.
 The Society Co-operative Party is overseen by a party council made up of delegates from branches and the supporting co-operative society.
 Scotland, Wales and Northern Ireland each have a single national Society Co-operative Party.
 In England a local party will cover one or more county, or in some cases a full region.

 Labour and Co-operative Party

-The Co-operative Party and Labour Party have had an electoral alliance known as the 'National Agreement' since 1927, meaning they do not stand against each other in elections.
-Instead both parties agree joint candidates to stand as Labour and Co-operative Party.
+The Co-operative Party and the Labour Party have had an electoral alliance known as the 'National Agreement' since 1927, meaning they do not stand against each other in elections.
+Instead, the parties agree joint candidates to stand as Labour and Co-operative Party.
 Labour and Co-operative candidates can stand at elections at all levels in England, Scotland and Wales.
 Although both parties organise in Northern Ireland, they do not stand candidates for election.

-As a sister party, the Co-operative Party has a unique relationship with the Labour Party meaning it does not affiliate at a UK level.
-Instead local Society Co-operative Parties affiliate to Constituency Labour Parties, which facilitates local co-operation and the selection of joint candidates.
+As a sister party, the Co-operative Party has a unique relationship with the Labour Party; this means that the parties do not affiliate at a UK level.
+Instead, local Society Co-operative Parties affiliate to Constituency Labour Parties, which facilitates local co-operation and the selection of joint candidates.

-Most candidates use the Labour and Co-operative Party description on their ballot paper, however some stand under another version, particularly for local government elections and elections in Scotland, Wales and London that use a list system.
-In this case only one description will be used to avoid voters thinking Labour and Co-operative candidates are standing against Labour candidates; however joint candidates are still recognised as part of the Labour and Co-operative Group if they are elected.
+Most candidates use the Labour and Co-operative Party description on their ballot paper; however, some stand under another version, particularly for local government elections and elections in Scotland, Wales and London that use a list system.
+In this case, only one description will be used to avoid voters thinking Labour and Co-operative candidates are standing against Labour candidates; however, joint candidates are still recognised as part of the Labour and Co-operative Group if they are elected.
 Although only the Labour Party emblem is used on the ballot paper, candidates and representatives can use a joint logo on their printed materials and websites.

 Leadership

 The Co-operative Party does not have a single leader, with the responsibilities shared between Jim McMahon as Chair of the National Executive Committee, Preet Kaur Gill as Chair of the Co-operative Party Parliamentary Group, and Joe Fortune as General Secretary, who oversees the day-to-day operations of the Party.
+For the purposes of the registration as a political party with the Electoral Commission, the General Secretary is registered as both the leader and the nominating officer.